-To accelerate particles through stochastic acceleration in turbulence, the Coulomb relaxation time scales of particles at their injection energy should be longer than the dissipation time scale.
-Also, in order to form the two-temperature corona that is often discussed in the literature (e.g., \cite{DiMatteo:1997cy,Cao:2008by}), the dissipation time scale should be shorter than the proton-electron relaxation time.
-We discuss these plasma time scales in this subsection.
-The infall time scale is expected to be similar to that of the advection dominated accretion flow~\cite{ny94,YN14a}:
+To accelerate particles through stochastic acceleration in turbulence, the Coulomb relaxation timescales at their injection energy should be longer than the dissipation timescale.
+We discuss these plasma timescales in this subsection.
+The infall timescale is expected to be similar to that of the advection dominated accretion flow~\cite{ny94,YN14a}:

-where $\alpha$ is the viscous parameter in the accretion flow~\cite{Shakura:1972te}.
-Assuming that the dissipation in the corona is related to some magnetic process like reconnections, the dissipation time scale can be expressed as
+where $\alpha$ is the viscous parameter in the accretion flow~\cite{Shakura:1972te}, ${\mathcal R}$ is the normalized coronal radius, and $R_S$ is the Schwarzschild radius.
+Assuming that the coronal dissipation is related to some magnetic process like reconnections, the dissipation timescale is expressed as